mgtorloni/munchkin-engine/README.md

 That said, this engine will be rated around 1600-1700 on Lichess, so it will beat the average Joe, but definitely no Masters.

+# Instructions
+To run the program make a virtual environment with `python -m venv .venv` then
+`source .venv/bin/activate` to activate your environment and `pip install -r requirements.txt` to install the dependencies and `python game.py` to run the program.

 # The Ultimate Guide to Move Generation
 This is a guide that is supposed to explain how each piece moves and common techniques used for move generation such as [Magic Bitboards]() and [Hyperbola Quintessence]().
 ## Bitboards